 Suggested Read: Circuit Breaker Keeps Tripping Without Load | How to Stop Tripping Without Load

 #4.
 Electronic Overload Relay:

 Another name for Electronic Overload Relay is Solid-State Overload Relay.
 This type of relay does not include a bimetallic strip in the interior.
 As an alternative, it uses a current transformer to calculate the sum of the current flowing to the motor.
 Or temperature sensor.
 This type of relay microprocessor-based technique is used for security.

 Here the PTC plays a key role in detecting the temperature once an overload error has occurred as well as tripping the circuit.
 Some overload relays come with Hall Effect sensors as well as a current transformer to detect direct current flow.

-The main advantage of Electronic Overload Relay compared to thermal overload relay is that it lacks a bimetallic strip resulting in less heat in the relay.
+The main advantage of an Electronic Overload Relay compared to a thermal overload relay is that it lacks a bimetallic strip resulting in less heat in the relay.
 Also, this type of relay is more accurate than a thermal relay.

 Electronic overload relays are used where the start and stop of the motor are frequently required.
 These relays can be designed to withstand the initial flow of the motor for a restricted period.

 Protection devices such as overload relays are also used in the compressor circuit of refrigerators.
 Power is supplied to the winding of the compressor motor using an overloaded machine.
 This type of relay is mainly used to accommodate the starting winding inside the circuit.
 Unless the compressor is at running speed.